SuperOfficeDocs/superoffice-docs/docs/en/learn/index.md

 ## Are you ready to explore more?

-Just dive into the how-to guides in the menu to the right.

-For more advanced configuration where you need help from one of our professional consultants, please contact us to learn more.
+Ready to discover the power of SuperOffice CRM and learn more?
+Start from the very beginning and let us take you on an exciting CRM journey with how-to guides, or just jump straight to any specific topic in the menu.

 > [!NOTE]
-> Do you have a different CRM version then what’s in this guide?
-In your CRM system, click the F1 button to get help files based on your SuperOffice version and your language.
+> Do you have a different CRM version than what is in this guide?
+In your CRM system, select **F1** to get help topics based on your SuperOffice version and your language.

 <!-- Referenced links -->